 Capitalize on Our Core Ford Business.
-We have been the largest supplier to Ford, the world's largest producer of trucks and the second Worldwide, in 1999, we supplied an average of about \$2,300 of content on every vehicle that Ford sold.
-Ford's continued success in the market has earned it four of the top ten vehicle models sold in the United States in 1999; we supplied an average of about \$2,900 of content per vehicle on those four We also have a significant amount of content on a number of all-new, models. potentially segment-leading products such as the Excursion, Escape, F-150 SuperCrew, Focus, Explorer Sport Trac and Lincoln LS.
+We have been the largest supplier to Ford, the world's largest producer of trucks and the second largest producer of cars and trucks combined, for most of Ford's history.
+In 1999, Ford purchased an average of about \$2,300 of materials from Visteon for each vehicle Ford sold worldwide.
+Ford's continued success in the market has earned it four of the top ten vehicle models sold in the United States in 1999; Ford purchased an average of about \$2,900 of materials per vehicle from Visteon on those four models.
+We also have a significant amount of content on a number of all-new, potentially segment-leading products such as the Excursion, Escape, F-150 SuperCrew, Focus, Explorer Sport Trac and Lincoln LS.
 The Focus was named "North American Car of the Year 2000" by the North American automotive press and "European Car of the Year 1999" by the European automotive press, the first car to win both awards.
 The Lincoln LS was named "2000 Motor Trend Car of the Year."
 Some of these products represent entries into segments in which Ford did not compete in the past.
 We expect continued success with Ford, and our goal is to be a leader in these new vehicle segments, both with Ford and with other VMs.

 We have a substantial base of awarded business with Ford and we have also entered into a supply agreement with Ford that allows us to secure additional business.
 In addition, because we have been integrally involved in the design and development of many of Ford's vehicles and we understand Ford's needs, we believe that we are uniquely positioned to work with Ford on future models.
 Many of our engineers work closely with Ford engineers at Ford facilities, ensuring maximum cooperation and attentiveness to customer needs.
 We believe that this combination will provide us with substantial future business.
 We expect that Ford will remain our largest customer for a significant period of time.
 We have been awarded Ford business of \$16.3 billion for 2000, \$16.0 billion for 2001, \$16.5 billion for 2002, \$15.3 billion for 2003 and \$13.9 billion for 2004, with additional Ford business for the later years still expected to be awarded.
 Although this business provides an important base, our sales to Ford may decline over time.

 Improve Our Operating Performance.
 We have implemented a number of initiatives to improve our operating performance on a continuous basis.
 Reducing costs and streamlining product development and production improves profitability, increases cash flow and frees up capital for investment.
 Additionally, these operating performance improvements are particularly crucial because of VMs' continued focus on price reductions.